Close Alert Banner

 Accessibility

-Please note that as an historic site, the space does have some physical barriers.
+Please note that as an historic site, the space does present some physical barriers.

 History of the Layer Cake Hall

-• In 2019, ownership was transferred to Loyalist Township who continue to place dedicated effort towards the restoration and preservation of this unique building.
+In 2019, ownership was transferred to Loyalist Township who continue to place dedicated effort towards the restoration and preservation of this unique building.
+2022's restoration project was carried out by Ecclesiastical Refinishing.
+For rehabilitating the Hall, Loyalist Township was awarded a Certificate of Commendation by the Frontenac Heritage Foundation in 2023, and the contractors involved received Certificates of Appreciation from the organization.

-How the Layer Cake Hall got its name
+How did the Layer Cake Hall get its name?

-It is evident that Layer Cake Hall has a unique name!
+Layer Cake Hall is a unique name!
 Have you ever wondered where it came from?

-• The other explanation comes decades later when June 7, 1994 Sunday Beaver printed, "The Layer Cake Hall is aptly named since its ornamental details, at various levels, make it a visual treat."
+The other explanation came decades later when the June 7, 1994 Sunday Beaver printed, "The Layer Cake Hall is aptly named since its ornamental details, at various levels, make it a visual treat."

 It can be agreed that the distinctive features of the Layer Cake Hall make it special no matter how it got its name!